sm4sh1k/win-scripts/users/README.md

 * **create_shortcut_lo.vbs**.
 Script for creating shortcut in Autostart folder to automatically run LibreOffice Quickstart on user's logon.

 * **edit_firefox_profile.vbs**.
 Script adjusts Mozilla Firefox profile for proper work in domain based environment.
 Basicaly it modifies *prefs.js* file in user's profile for correct opening local or network web pages.

+* **run_logon_scripts.vbs**.
+Script for sequentially and silently launching another scripts from the specified network folder.
+It is a some kind of analogue of init.d system in Linux or Group Policy scripts in Windows.